Vonng/pigsty/docs/PGSQL-CONF.md

 ## Delayed Cluster

-Delayed cluster is a special type of standby cluster, which is used to recover "drop-by-accident" ASAP.
+A delayed cluster is a special type of standby cluster, which is used to recover "drop-by-accident" ASAP.

-For example, if you wish to have a cluster `pg-testdelay` which has same data as 1-day ago `pg-test` cluster:
+For example, if you wish to have a cluster `pg-testdelay` which has the same data as 1-day ago `pg-test` cluster:

 ```yaml
 # pg-test is the original cluster